 As you know from my post on Monday, I am staying at the Florida home of my friend Suellen, who passed away over the weekend.
 Since I can’t post a decorating project for you today, I thought I would share with you what I woke up to this morning… the delicious smell of something yummy baking in the oven downstairs – something sweet and doughy.

 There are many family members staying at the house and friends coming and going all day long.
-This morning my daughter Mandy, and Suellen’s sister-in-law, Susan made 6 trays of Coffee Breakers.
+This morning my daughter Mandy, and Suellen’s sister-in-law, Susan made 6 trays of a breakfast recipe we all love called Coffee Breakers.
 They are a variation of a cinnamon bun.
 I took photos with my iPhone to share with you.
 I missed getting a shot of some of the steps since I was asleep, but I did get a shot of the most important part – the finished product.

 My friend Suellen had a knack for taking complicated things, especially recipes and making them easier.
 Coffee Breakers was her most sought-after recipe.
 She is well known for making them among her friends and family.
 If she was staying at your house – it was a given that she would be up early in the morning padding around your kitchen making them while everyone was still asleep.